Engee documentation

 Dependencies

-To use this parameter, select the Cylinder friction effect checkbox.
+To use this option, check the box Cylinder friction effect.

 Default value